massfl/bscope/README.md

 bscope is designed to fulfill two needs encountered during BS-Seq studies:

--First, often various computational tools used in pipeline are incompatible in terms of file structures. bscope transforms two widely used methylation count files bismark.cov (1) and bssnper (post snp removal) (2) files and makes them compatible with two of the most popular used tools to detect differential methylation: DSS(3)and methylkit(4).
+-First, often various computational tools used in pipeline are incompatible in terms of file structures. bscope transforms two widely used methylation count files; bssnper (post snp removal) (1) and bismark.cov (2) files and makes them compatible with two popular algorithms that test for differential methylation at cytosines: DSS(3)and methylkit(4).

 -Second, it is often necessary to visualize the data to get a sense of their overall quality, to that end bscope may output a graphical report on read coverage and methylation levels, see the Coverage_plot() and BS_report() functions respectively.